 The Tools and Guides section of the catalog provides resources to help all museum professionals use a similar approach to developing educational experiences related to nanoscale science.
 There, you can find scientists who are willing to assist in program and exhibit development, tools and guidelines to support the development and review of programs, exhibits, and other experiences, and tips and tools for evaluating them with visitors.

 - Scientist review Scientists are involved throughout the creation of NISE Net products, from the early conceptual development through prototyping and final review.
 Scientists help us to find interesting ideas and present them accurately and effectively.
 They also help us to communicate the excitement of this field of emerging science, and give it a human face.
 All products developed by the network are reviewed by an expert in an appropriate field related to nanoscale science, engineering, and technology before they are distributed.

 - Peer review NISE Network development teams include educators, exhibit developers, and other professionals from museums across the country.
 We work together to make sure our educational products achieve their educational goals, are well-crafted, and represent best practices.
 Our collaborative development process also helps to create new knowledge to advance the field of informal science education and builds capacity at partner organizations.
 NISE Net products all go through extensive peer review during development.

 - Visitor evaluation NISE Network products for the museum visitors are prototyped and evaluated with their target audience as an integral part of the development process.
-Evaluation helps us to ensure that our programs, exhibits, and other visitor experiences are accessible, engaging, and educationally effective.
+Formative evaluation and Team-Based Inquiry approaches help ensure that programs, exhibits, and other visitor experiences are accessible, engaging, and educationally effective.
 Many products go through several rounds of evaluation and improvement before they are distributed.
-Visitor evaluation reports are available for all NISE Net products.